Skip to main content

 From baby-monitors to smart-watches, products and software that contain a digital component are omnipresent in our daily lives.
 Less apparent to many users is the security risk such products and software may present.

-The Regulation was announced in the 2020 EU Cybersecurity Strategy, and complements other legislation in this area, specifically the NIS2 Framework.
+The CRA builds on the 2020 EU Cybersecurity Strategy and EU Security Union Strategy.
+It complements other legislation in this area, specifically the NIS2 Directive.

 Related Content